ybbobdev/full-throttle-queue/README.md

 # full-throttle-queue

 Creates a queue of promises.
-Promises can be proccesed in sequence with a fixed or random amount of time between calls
+Promises are processed with a fixed or random amount of time between calls.

 install
 ```bash